9. Designing functions#

 R CMD INSTALL --build pkg_directory

-Also, some users could potentially benefit from creating their own Makefiles that help automate the processes of building, testing, checking, etc.
+Also, some users may benefit from authoring Makefiles that help automate the processes of building, testing, checking, etc.

 The help system is one of the stronger assets of the R environment.
 By far, we most likely have interacted with many documentation pages and got a general idea of what constitutes an informative documentation piece.